raimapo/AHRS/readme.md

 Few implementations of Attitude and Heading Reference System using Matlab in mind to keep it as simple as possible to understand for beginners.
 Basis of Matlab scripts was token from x-IO examples.
 Additionaly scripts from Phil Kim books also was used.
 Thank You for the Authors !

+You can help to fix this examples and add new one with bew method or new feature !

 What is here implemented:
 1. Madwick AHRS algorithm           - Quaternions  	- x-IO
 2. Mahony AHRS algorithm            - Quaternions  	- x-IO
 3. Gyroscope data integration 		- Euler angles 	- Phil Kim - modifed rotation sequence to compare results
-4. Accelerometer data integration 	- Euler angles 	- Phil Kim - modifed g to 1, rotation sequence and added Yaw/Heading/psi calculation
+4. Accelerometer data integration 	- Euler angles 	- Phil Kim - modifed g to 1, rotation sequence and added Yaw/Heading/psi calculation.
+Yaw data calculations is not used because it's needed corections.
 5. Linear Kalman filter (KF) 		- Quaternions 	- Phil Kim - with modifications.
-Beter works without measurements H=0*eye(4)
+Learn to use Q and R matrices.
+Check with Kalaman gain equal to 0 (H=0*eye(4))
+6. Extended Kalman filter (EKF)     - Euler angles  - Phil Kim - Learn to make Jacobian and how infuenced Q and R matrices.

 ### Prerequisites